thesarahmeister/workshops/GPS/Rsyllabus.md

 **Class day, time and location:** 2 hours per class is requested

 **Course description:**
 The purpose of this course is to introduce students to the concept of research reproducibility and present methods of conducting statistical analyses in a more efficient, less error prone way.
 Tips for increasing the efficiency of collaborative work will also be presented.
 The content will be tailored specifically to R users.
 The ultimate goal of the course is to demonstrate how to reduce the number of steps required to produce a manuscript from the data analysis stage.
-Students will be expected to bring their own fully-charged laptop to each class with the appropriate software installed (Git, a text editor and SAS).
+Students will be expected to bring their own fully-charged laptop to each class with the appropriate software installed (Git, a text editor and R).
 Emphasis will be placed on hands-on practice activities integrated into each weekly class.

 **Suggested preparation:** Working knowledge of R, some experience with the command line or familiarity with computing.